topspin/topspin-wordpress/readme.txt

 7. Front-End -> View of the Topspin Checkout Flow overlay

 == Changelog ==

+= 3.1.3.5 =
+* Removed <?= php shortcode for those php installations where shortcodes are turned off (via blauwers)
+* Created a fallback method for when the curl imodule is not installed (via blauwers)

 = 3.1.3 =
 * Updated default simplified and standard template's default css